Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Kayak paddles and infinity graphs

-In order to show \cref{pf:CPC:Y1}, we consider the conjugacy equivalence relation on compositions: $P$ and~$Q$ are \emph{conjugate} if and only if $P=uv$ and $Q=vu$ for some compositions $u$ and $v$.
+In order to show \cref{pf:CPC:Y1} for the remaining terms, we consider the conjugacy equivalence relation on compositions: $P$ and~$Q$ are \emph{conjugate} if and only if $P=uv$ and $Q=vu$ for some compositions $u$ and $v$.
 Let $\mathcal W_n'$ be the set of conjugacy classes of $\mathcal W_n$.
 Then

 where